driessene/acoustic_camera/readme.md

 - destinations - multiprocessing.queue: The destinations of the bus.

 ### Concatinator
-Concatinators concatenate several signal matrixes.
+Concatinators concatenate several signal matrices.
 For example, if there are several recorders to be merged into one recorder, a concatinatinator will concatenate the signal matrixes together.
 Same properties and methods as bus.

 # DSP
 Hold sources, processes, and sinks for audio processing.